 - Leave words out when talking

 Due to their communication issues, children with language disorders may have problems in social situations.

 Some children have problems both expressing themselves and understanding what people say to them.
 They have one or more symptoms of each of the main two types of language disorders.
 This is called a mixed receptive-expressive language disorder.

 Experts don't understand the cause of developmental language disorders.
 Scientists continue to research and try to identify environmental and genetic factors that play a part in the development of these problems which typically manifest in childhood, but can occur at any age.

-Acquired language disorders, however, are caused by brain damage sustained during a stroke, seizure, or other head injury.
+Acquired language disorders, however, are caused by brain damage sustained during a stroke, seizure, or other head injuries.
 Aside from brain injury or head trauma, some other known causes of acquired language disorders are:

 - Hearing loss at an early age